Create a Library of custom Exercises, with your own demo videos.

 Note: Youtube links will need to be "Public" or "Unlisted" and all Vimeo links must be "Public."
-The link should be fore a single video as the player is not designed to handle playlists.
+The link should be for a single video as the player is not designed to handle playlists.

-Pro Tip: We recommend using the YouTube mobile app to record your videos from your phone.
+Pro Tip: We recommend using the YouTube mobile app to record your videos in landscape from your phone.
 This will upload your videos directly to your YouTube account, and will save you the step of later uploading your videos from your phone to YouTube.

 3. Set Default Parameters

 These Parameters will inform your prescriptions when you're building a session, so that you don't need to set these each time you add this Exercise.